See upcoming live training dates:

 Day 2: Participants continue to gain familiarity and practice with the components of a full proposal and letter of inquiry.
 They draft and submit a 1-page letter of inquiry for day three’s peer-review exercise, learn how to prioritize fundraising for their organization, and receive intense training on developing a project budget.

 Day 3: Participants kick off the day learning how to research, approach, and cultivate relationships with funders.
 In the afternoon, participants engage in expert and peer review of their submitted letter of inquiry.
 The three days conclude with summary exercises and evaluation.

 We encourage you to prepare for class by identifying a project you would like to fund.
 The workshop will include opportunities to draft a logic model and letter of inquiry that you can use to pursue funding for this project.

 - Develop selected elements of a proposal and letter of inquiry, and to improve online applications

 - Use a logic model framework to craft key elements of a proposal

 - Craft a budget that conveys an accurate picture of your project’s needs and value

-- Individuals who want to shift to a career in fundraising or as a grant writer and have a specific project in mind
+- Individuals who want to shift to a career in fundraising or as a grant writer

 - Consultants who want to expand their services to include proposal development

-- Individuals who have government proposal development experience and want to add foundation fundraising to organizational funding mix
+- Individuals who have government proposal development experience and want to add foundation fundraising to their organizational funding mix